jungbumwoo/my_obsidian/language/golang/Generics.md

 - When the operation is different for each type, even without a method.

 #### When are type parameters useful?
+##### Avoid boilerplate.
+정리 : don't use type parameters prematurely; wait until you are about to write boilerplate code.

 ---